 Based on the notifications and general disclosures presented to members in the USASF Professional Responsibility Code("PRC"), USASF has the right to deny, suspend or revoke membership.
-USASF has reserved the right to publish a list of individuals whose memberships have been suspended or revoked related to Athlete Protection.
+USASF has reserved the right to publish a list of individuals who have violated the terms of membership and/or would not meet the qualifications for future membership as they relate to Athlete Protection.

 The USASF recognizes that a key element to preventing abuse and misconduct is the implementation of an effective reporting policy that results in reports of suspected abuse and misconduct, and does not in any way deter victims or witnesses from reporting abuse and misconduct.
 Potential abusers will avoid involvement in a club where there is a likelihood that suspected abuse will be reported.